-Italy has 45 UNESCO world heritage sites with 18 in northern Italy and one that includes monuments throughout Italy, Longobards in Italy - Places of the Power.
+Italy has 50 UNESCO world heritage sites (as of 2014) with 19 in northern Italy and one that includes monuments throughout Italy, Longobards in Italy - Places of the Power.
 Northern Italy's world heritage sites include city centers, archaeological sites, and natural sites.
 Sites are listed in the order in which they were inscribed by UNESCO, starting with Italy's first world heritage site in 1979, the rock drawings of Valcamonica.

 The prehistoric petroglyphs of the Valcamonica was Italy's first UNESCO World Heritage site, designated in 1979.
 La Valle Delle Incisioni, the Valley of Engravings, is the largest collection of prehistoric rock carvings in Europe with more than 140,000 petroglyphs done over a period of 8,000 years.
 In addition to prehistoric sites, the beautiful Valcamonica is dotted with picturesque medieval villages and has many hiking trails.